NVIDIA/nccl-tests/README.md

 `NCCL_TESTS_SPLIT_MASK="<value>"` is equivalent to `NCCL_TESTS_SPLIT="&<value>"`.

 Here are a few examples:

- - `NCCL_TESTS_SPLIT="AND 0x7"` or `NCCL_TESTS_SPLIT="MOD 8`: On systems with 8 GPUs, run 8 parallel operations, each with 1 GPU per node (purely communicating on the network)
+ - `NCCL_TESTS_SPLIT="AND 0x7"` or `NCCL_TESTS_SPLIT="MOD 8"`: On systems with 8 GPUs, run 8 parallel operations, each with 1 GPU per node (purely communicating over the inter-node network)

 - `NCCL_TESTS_SPLIT="OR 0x7"` or `NCCL_TESTS_SPLIT="DIV 8"`: On systems with 8 GPUs, run one operation per node, purely intra-node.

 - `NCCL_TESTS_SPLIT="AND 0x1"` or `NCCL_TESTS_SPLIT="MOD 2"`: Run two operations, each operation using every other rank.

 Note that the reported bandwidth is per group, hence to get the total bandwidth used by all groups, one must multiply by the number of groups.

 ## Copyright

 NCCL tests are provided under the BSD license.
-All source code and accompanying documentation is copyright (c) 2016-2024, NVIDIA CORPORATION.
+All source code and accompanying documentation is copyright (c) 2016-2025, NVIDIA CORPORATION.
 All rights reserved.